AntoniadisCorp/reciwallet/README.md

-# Reciwallet
+# reciwallet

-**Reciwallet** is a modern solution for digitizing and managing paper receipts.
-Using advanced OCR and cloud storage, Reciwallet enables businesses and individuals to securely store, analyze, and access receipts anytime, anywhere.
+**reciwallet** is a modern solution for digitizing and managing paper receipts.
+Using advanced OCR and cloud storage, reciwallet enables businesses and individuals to securely store, analyze, and access receipts anytime, anywhere.

 ---